-Secretary-the secretary of the LDH or his/her designee.
+Secretary-the secretary of the Department of Health or his/her designee.

 Self-Administration-the client's preparation and direct application of a medication to his/her own body by injection, inhalation, ingestion or any other means.

 Shelter in Place-a provider's decision to stay on-site rather than evacuate during a disaster or emergency.